Wh3g/oh_hell_scorer/README.md

 As a player,
 So I can play the game with others,
 I want to create a new game and add players.

+As a player,
+So I know who wins the game,
+I want to see the scores for each player in the game.
 ```